rgkalden/chem_reactor_ml/README.md

 # Applying Machine Learning to Industrial Chemical Reactors

 This repository contains files related to the application of Machine Learning to Industrial Chemical Reactors.
 Two different POC's have been developed for predicting reactor performance and improving process safety, and the concepts have been developed in Jupyter Notebooks in the `Proof of Concept` folder.
+The goal of this project is to further advance the work on predicting reactor performance using machine learning, and more background detail is provided below.

 **Background Information**